 Improving American Indian/Alaska Native (AI/AN) Student Learning and Outcomes

 Working with ODE and the Northwest’s four other state education agencies (SEAs), we provide capacity-¬building support to meet the educational needs of American Indian/Alaska Native students.
 We do this by helping the SEAs’ Indian education coordinators share resources and lessons learned with each other, as well as by providing technical assistance to individual SEAs through state¬-level projects.
 For example, NWCC helped ODE create an Indian education plan for the state, and we are now assisting with implementation.
 We are also helping ODE design an evaluation plan and tools to monitor the Tribal Attendance Pilot Projects—an initiative that aims to reduce chronic absenteeism of Native students in nine Oregon schools.

 Promoting Rural Innovation and Student Engagement

 In 2013, NWCC and its partners at Boston College created a network designed to connect isolated rural educators as they work to implement rigorous new standards and improve outcomes and opportunities for students.
-The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes schools from eight districts in Oregon (Blachly, Butte Falls, Dayville, Gilchrist, Ione, Perrydale, Powers, and Wallowa), along with districts in Alaska, Idaho, and Washington.
+The Northwest Rural Innovation and Student Engagement (NW RISE) Network currently includes schools from seven districts across Oregon (Blachly, Butte Falls, Dayville, Ione, Perrydale, Powers, and Wallowa), along with districts in Alaska, Idaho, and Washington.